thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 <hr>

 If your OpenShift application is experiencing gem or dependency issues, first run `bundle install` in your code's local repo.
 Then create an empty file `touch ./.openshift/markers/force_clean_build`.
 Commit and push the changes.
 Pushing your code with the empty file <mark>force_clean_build</mark> in the markers directory forces OpenShift to run a clean bundle install on your application for every push.
+Running `rhc env set BUNDLE_WITHOUT='development test' -a MyRubyApp` will prevent OpenShift from installing unnecessary gems during this step.
+You only need to set the environment variable once - it will be remembered by the app.

 <hr>